Rana-Hasaan/Stack-ADT/README.md

 # Stack-ADT
-this repo has stack adt
+this repo has stack adt,tells complete implementation about every function